lcmtlab/InfantFace/README.md

 **InfantFace: Detecting infant faces in neonatal clinical environments**

-The repository will provide the code, trained model information, data processing scripts, annotation files, and documentation required to reproduce the experiments described in the paper.
+The repository will provide the code, trained model information, annotation files, and documentation required to reproduce the experiments described in the paper.

 ## Availability